Wiring decisions

 Do solar panels need fuses?

 Some multi-string arrays do, depending on configuration.
-Follow controller or combiner guidance and verify array voltage ratings.
+Follow your controller/combiner guidance and verify ratings for your array voltage.

 Can a breaker be used as a switch?

-Only if it is rated for that use.
+Only if it’s rated for that use.
 Some DC breakers are designed for switching; others are not.